microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 When [invoking callable values](https://github.com/microsoft/qsharp-language/blob/main/Specifications/QIR/Callables.md#invoking-a-callable-value) using the `__quantum__rt__callable_invoke` runtime function, tuples are passed as a pointer to an opaque LLVM structure, `%Tuple`.
 The pointer is expected to point to the contained data such that it can be cast to the correct data structures by the receiving code.
-This permits to define runtime functions that are common for all tuples such as the ones listed below.
+This permits the definition of runtime functions that are common for all tuples, such as the functions listed below.

 Many languages provide immutable tuples, along with operators that allow a modified copy of an existing tuple to be created.
 QIR supports this by requiring the runtime to track and be able to access the following given a `%Tuple*`: